Book 12

 A) Answer these questions:

-2. What did he work for?
+- What kind of newspaper did George work for?

 B) Which words in the story mean the opposite of: